ocayon/Vortex-Step-Method/README.md

 - numba
 - ipykernel
 - screeninfo

+## Usage tutorial
+Please look at the tutorial on a rectangular wing, where the code usage and settings are fully detailed.
+You can find it in examples/rectangular_wing/tutorial_rectangular_wing.ipynb

 ## Contributing Guide
 We welcome contributions to this project!
 Whether you're reporting a bug, suggesting a feature, or writing code, here’s how you can contribute: